Taste the Florida Keys

-Among the favorites are Key West pink shrimp, a delicacy generally considered sweeter than other crustaceans.
-Whether sautéed in scampi, battered and fried, nestled atop salad or pasta, or simply steamed and served with savory sauces, Key West pinks rank among the most popular of the Keys' "natural resources.”
+Key West pink shrimp, among the most popular of our “natural resources,” are considered sweeter than other crustaceans.
+Savor Key West pinks sautéed in scampi, battered and fried, nestled atop salad or pasta, or simply steamed and served with savory sauces.